A downloadable game for Windows

 • The amount of planes that you have to control is about the same as the amount of skill points you have: the higher the skill value, the more planes you have to deal with.
 You can also achieve 'goals' by landing a certain amount of planes in the correct way.

-• Challenge yourself even more by enabling crosswinds!
+• Challenge yourself even more by enabling crosswinds and thunderstorms!

-• Some planes have an additional 'RD' tag; only these planes need to land on the secondary 'RD' airport.
+• Some planes have an additional tag, for example 'RD'; only these planes need to land on a secondary airport.

-• In the menu there are some display options, pause, reset game, speed multiplier, update rate, and a 'skill cap' for a more relaxed gameplay: this 'cap' limits the skill value so the rate of inbound traffic will also be limited.
-Other parameters are randomly chosen.
-Double click on the radar screen to zoom in/out.
+• In the menu there are options including speed multiplier, radar update rate, and a 'skill cap' for a more relaxed gameplay: this 'cap' limits the rate of inbound traffic.

-The game has been polished while being published on android for over two years.
+The game has been polished over the last three years.
 New features and improvements have been added progressively, and that will continue in the future.
-Now also on PC.

 - endless amount of planes, multiple runways,